Spine Surgeons treating Lumbar Synovial Cysts

 Pain:

-Spinal cord ischemia can cause neuropathic pain, characterized by burning, shooting, or stabbing sensations in the affected areas.
-The pain may be localized to the back or radiate to other parts of the body innervated by the affected spinal cord segments.
-Neuropathic pain can be debilitating and may significantly impact the individual’s quality of life.
+Spinal cord ischemia can cause pain, characterized by burning, shooting, or stabbing sensations in the affected areas.
+Also, the pain may be localized to the back or radiate to other parts of the body innervated by the affected spinal cord segments.
+Finally, pain can be debilitating and may impact the individual’s quality of life.

 Loss of Reflexes:

 Spinal cord ischemia can result in the loss of deep tendon reflexes below the level of the injury.
 Reflexes such as the patellar reflex (knee jerk) or Achilles reflex (ankle jerk) may be diminished or absent on physical examination.
-The loss of reflexes is indicative of spinal cord dysfunction and can help localize the level of the injury.
+The loss of reflexes indicates spinal cord dysfunction and can help localize the level of the injury.

 Bowel and Bladder Dysfunction:

 Spinal cord ischemia may disrupt the autonomic nervous system pathways that control bowel and bladder function.
-Patients may experience urinary or fecal incontinence, urinary retention, or difficulty initiating and maintaining voiding.
-Bowel and bladder dysfunction can significantly impact the individual’s quality of life and may require intervention for management.
+However, patients may experience urinary or fecal incontinence, urinary retention, or difficulty initiating and maintaining voiding.
+This can significantly impact the individual’s quality of life and may require medical help for management.

 Sexual Dysfunction:

 Dysfunction of the spinal cord pathways involved in sexual function can occur with spinal cord ischemia.
 Both men and women may experience erectile dysfunction, loss of libido, or difficulty achieving orgasm.
-Sexual dysfunction can have a profound effect on intimate relationships and may necessitate counseling or medical intervention.
+Sexual dysfunction can have a profound effect on intimacy and may necessitate medical help.

 Motor Coordination and Balance Issues:

 Spinal cord ischemia can affect motor coordination and balance, leading to difficulties with walking, coordination, and balance.
-Patients may experience gait disturbances, clumsiness, or a feeling of unsteadiness when walking or standing.
+Patients may experience gait clumsiness or a feeling of unsteadiness when walking or standing.
 These motor deficits can increase the risk of falls and injuries.

 Spasticity:

-Overall, the symptoms of spinal cord ischemia can significantly impact an individual’s function and quality of life.
-Early recognition and management of these symptoms are essential for optimizing outcomes and preventing further neurological deterioration.
+Overall, the symptoms of spinal cord ischemia can impact an individual’s function and quality of life.
+Early recognition and management of these symptoms are essential for optimizing outcomes and preventing further problems.

 Diagnosis: